Bridge River: Name

-Its name in the Lillooet language is Xwisten (pronounced Hwist'n), sometimes spelled Nxwisten or Nxo-isten).
+Its name in the Lillooet language is Xwisten (pronounced Hwist'n, sometimes spelled Nxwisten or Nxo-isten).
 Dubbed Riviere du Font by Simon Fraser's exploring party in 1808, it was for a while known by the English version of that name, Fountain River, and some old maps show it as Shaw's River, after the name of one of Fraser's men.
+The river came to be called the Bridge River due to the location of a bridge across the Fraser at this point, originally a pole-structure built by the native St'at'imc people but replaced at the time of the Fraser Canyon Gold Rush in 1858 by a settler-run tollbridge.
 The Bridge River Ocean, an ancient ocean, takes its name from the Bridge River.